Garbage Collector (GC)

 Use below option to turn on the Serial Garbage Collector.

-Parallel Garbage CollectorIt is the default garbage collector of the JVM, also known as throughput collector.
+Parallel Garbage CollectorIt is the Java 8 default garbage collector of the JVM, also known as throughput collector.
 It uses multiple threads for garbage collection as opposed to the serial garbage collector.
 This also freezes all the application threads when performing garbage collection.

 CMS Garbage CollectorConcurrent Mark Sweep (CMS) garbage collector uses multiple threads to scan the heap memory to mark instances for eviction and then sweep the marked instances.
 CMS garbage collector holds all the application threads, while marking the referenced objects in the tenured generation space and if there is a change in heap memory in parallel while doing the garbage collection.